-California Surgeon General Dr. Nadine Burke Harris has set a bold goal to reduce ACEs and toxic stress by half in one generation.
-Under the leadership of Gov. Newsom, and in partnership with California Health and Human Services Secretary Dr. Mark Ghaly and statewide health and community leaders, Dr. Burke Harris is advancing systemic reforms that recognize, and respond to, the effects of ACEs on lifelong health.
+The first California Surgeon General, Dr. Nadine Burke Harris, set a bold goal to reduce ACEs and toxic stress by half in one generation.
+Under the leadership of Gov. Newsom, and in partnership with California Health and Human Services Secretary Dr. Mark Ghaly and statewide health and community leaders, the Office of the California Surgeon General is advancing systemic reforms that recognize, and respond to, the effects of ACEs on lifelong health.

 About ACEs and Toxic Stress